The band's fourth record "is done"

-A quarter of the group, Rostam Batmanglij, has departed the group – though there’s no bad blood and, in fact, he will even appear on parts of the upcoming album.
+Rostam Batmanglij has departed the group – though there’s no bad blood and, in fact, he will even appear on parts of the upcoming album.
 Koenig told Entertainment Weekly: “We’re working on some songs in the exact same way we’ve always worked.
 We have some stuff that we started a pretty long time ago.”
 Long-term producer Ariel Rechtstaid is back twiddling the knobs, so don’t expect a total overhaul.

 Back in September last year, a highly extra fan tweeted Koenig a picture of a delicious pie she’d made, with the message “Where’s the album” written in pastry on the top.
 He replied: “80% done but the last 20% is always the hardest”.
 In May 2018, he gave another update in the band’s Instagram comments, telling another fan the record was “94.5% done.”
 He’s been a busy bee, our Ezra.

 And there’s even a working title

 In a highly revealing Instagram post shared last March, Keonig confirmed that the album is currently called ‘Mitsubishi Macchiato’.
 The reason?
 According to the caption, “cuz it is a helpful concept”.
 He also argued that “guitar’s not dead”, implying the album won’t stray far from the indie-pop sound that heralded the band’s arrival with 2008’s self-titled debut.
 We glimpsed a couple of song titles, too: ‘Conversation’ and ‘Flower Moon’.
 The musician wrote: “Flower Moon is hard to finish but I think it belongs on the album.”
 Keep on trucking, Ezra!

 Curiously, it might be influenced by Ezra’s Netflix show, Neo Yokio